lubuntu-team/manual/source/3/3.1/3.1.5/nm-tray.rst

 How to launch
 -------------
 nm-tray should automatically launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.
-If you do not have nm-tray and want to start it just once from the command line run
+If you do not have nm-tray running and want to start it just once from the command line run

 .. code::